unicode-org/message-format-wg/spec/registry.md

 # MessageFormat 2.0 Default Function Registry

-This section describes the functions which each implementation MUST provide to be conformant with this specification.
+This section describes the functions for which each implementation MUST provide a _function handler_ to be conformant with this specification.

 Implementations MAY implement additional _functions_ or additional _options_.
 In particular, implementations are encouraged to provide feedback on proposed